deathblade666/Archlive/README.md

       - 4 GB swap
       - BTRFS ``/``
         - ext4 Home (encrypted with LUKS)

+## Instructions

+- Downlaod iso from github
+- write to bootable media
+- once the live disk is loaded just run ``./install.sh``

 ## Build
   archiso is required and can be installed by running one of the following commands